cables-gl/cables/doc/Hello_Op/Hello_Op.md

 # Hello Op

-Let’s write our first op, which has a function-input, a function-output and a value input.
+Let’s write our first op, which has a value input and output.

 Create a new patch by clicking on `Patch` —> `New`.
 Now we need to create a new operator – click on `Op` —> `New Op` and enter the name `HelloOp`.